Alliance for Childhood: Activities

+Publication

 The Alliance's reports and position statements have inspired hundreds of news reports.
 The publication of Fool's Gold: A Critical Look at Computers in Childhood in 2000 ignited a national conversation about technology and children, as reported in The New York Times by Katie Hafner.
 A follow-up report, Tech Tonic: Towards a New Literacy of Technology, was published by the Alliance in 2004.

 In March 2009 the Alliance published Crisis in the Kindergarten: Why Children Need to Play in School, written by Edward Miller and Joan Almon, two founders of the organization.
 Its findings—that children in all-day public kindergartens in New York and Los Angeles were spending most of their time being instructed and tested on literacy and math, with almost no time for free play—provoked a flurry of reactions, including a column by Peggy Orenstein in The New York Times Magazine.